 3. Drag the required component from the Components panel onto an editable area of the page.

 When you drag a component over a content or theme layout region, a label appears to help you identify the region.
 Components in theme layout regions are shared everywhere that theme layout region is used and we add the label "Shared" to the component name.
 Components in a content layout region are specific to the page.

 - 4. To edit the properties for a component on the page, select it on the main page canvas or on the Page Structure panel.
 When you select a component, Community Builder highlights the component with a blue border and displays the component's properties in the floating property editor. - 5.
-Update the component as required.

-Example: Here's a sample configuration of the Headline component (1) on the Home page with the list of supported Lightning components (2) and properties (3).
+Update the component as required. - Example: Here's a sample configuration of the Headline component (1) on the Home page with the list of supported Lightning components (2) and properties (3).
+You can also quickly duplicate, delete, or assign an audience to the component to control its visibility (4).